SpaceX flight opens door for U.S. military payloads

 Dragon's launch was the third successive flight of SpaceX's Falcon 9 rocket, which debuted in June 2010.

-Flying three times successfully was among the criteria the company needed to meet to become eligible to compete for military business under a new program designed to draw competition into a field now monopolized by United Launch Alliance, a partnership of Boeing and Lockheed Martin.
+Flying three times successfully was among the criteria the company needed to meet to become eligible to compete for military business under a new program designed to draw competition into a field now monopolized by United Launch Alliance, a partnership of Boeing (BA.N) and Lockheed Martin (LMT.N).

 "The new entrant criteria did say three launches are required (for Falcon 9) before certification can happen for national security payloads," said SpaceX Communications Director Kirstin Brost Grantham.